British Council shutdown in Russia will not affect other educational programs - minister

 MOSCOW, March 17. /TASS/.
 The situation with suspension of work of the British Council in Russia will not affect other joint educational and student exchange programs with Britain, Russia’s Minister of Education and Science Olga Vasilyeva told TASS on Saturday.

-Earlier on Saturday, Russia’s Foreign Ministry said in a statement that 23 British diplomats have been declared personae non gratae and will be expelled within a week.
-Moreover, the ministry stated that Moscow will withdraw permission to open the British Consulate General in St. Petersburg and close the British Council in the Russian Federation.
+Earlier on Saturday, Russia’s Foreign Ministry said in a statement that 23 diplomatic staff of the UK Embassy in Moscow declared persona non grata are to be expelled from Russia within a week.
+Moscow also recalls its agreement on the opening and operation of the Consulate General of the United Kingdom in St. Petersburg and terminates the activities of the British Council in the Russian Federation.
 Vasilyeva said that all joint educational programs with the British Council would be suspended in Russia pending decision on the status of the organization on the country’s territory.

 "The decision does not affect other (joint) programs with Britain in the area of education and science, including student exchange programs," she explained.